Mazzavillani History, Family Crest & Coats of Arms

 The surname Mazzavillani was first found in Reggio-Emilia, where records can be traced to Lazzaro Mazzoli, Councillor of the State in 1186.
 Other early records show Blasco Mazza, who was in the Cavalry in Messina in 1287, and later became the Baron of Sellia.
 The Mazza family of Modena entered into the ranks of nobility in 1306.

-Important Dates for the Mazzavillani family
+Early History of the Mazzavillani family

 This web page shows only a small excerpt of our Mazzavillani research.
 More information is included under the topic Early Mazzavillani History in all our PDF Extended History products and printed products wherever possible.